Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Introduction

-Modern deep representation learning methods have proven effective in creating representations for high-dimensional structured data, including images \citep{Hjelm19, Chen20a}, audio \citep{Oord18, saeed21}, text \citep{devlin2018bert, radford2018improving} and graphs \citep{kipf16, velivckovic18, wang22}.
-These methods often aim to capture relevant information while reducing the complexity of the data.
-In this context, information theory provides a compelling direction for further analysis \citep{Wennekers03, Gao22, Duran22}.
-In particular, the information bottleneck principle \citep{Tishby00, tishby15} suggests that an optimal representation should retain relevant information while discarding redundant or unnecessary information.
-Applying this principle to the context of Markov process simulations has the potential to simplify the modeling task, reduce computational complexity, and aid in identifying the salient characteristics that define the relevant dynamics.
-In this paper, we make the following contributions: \begin{itemize} \item We introduce a probabilistic inference scheme for Markov processes, \textit{Latent Simulation} (LS), and characterize the inference error by defining \textit{Time-lagged InfoMax} (T-InfoMax) as a general family of principled training objectives. \item We propose \textit{Time-lagged Information Bottleneck} (T-IB), a novel objective that follows the T-InfoMax principle to preserve system dynamics while discarding superfluous information to simplify modeling tasks. \item We empirically compare the performance of models trained using the T-InfoMax and T-IB objectives on synthetic trajectories and molecular simulations, showcasing the importance of the T-InfoMax principle and the advantages of the proposed T-IB method for both representation learning and latent simulation inference. \end{itemize}
+In this paper, we make the following contributions: (i) we introduce a probabilistic inference scheme for Markov processes, \textit{Latent Simulation} (LS), and characterize the inference error by defining \textit{Time-lagged InfoMax} (T-InfoMax) as a general family of principled training objectives. (ii) We propose \textit{Time-lagged Information Bottleneck} (T-IB, Figure~\ref{fig:model}), a novel objective that follows the T-InfoMax principle to preserve system dynamics while discarding superfluous information to simplify modeling tasks. (iii) We empirically compare the performance of models trained using the T-InfoMax and T-IB objectives on synthetic trajectories and molecular simulations, showcasing the importance of the T-InfoMax principle and the advantages of the proposed T-IB method for both representation learning and latent simulation inference compared to other models in the literature.